VegaDeftwing/OpGuidesHugoSrc/content/Engineering/5-circuits1.md

 ### The Oscilloscope

-The osciliscope (or OScope or simply Scope) allows you to see an AC signal and how it varies over time as a plot of Voltage on the Y axis and time on the X, Most OScopes will allow you to look at multiple signals at once, with one overlaid on the other.
+The oscilloscope (or OScope or simply Scope) allows you to see an AC signal and how it varies over time as a plot of Voltage on the Y axis and time on the X, Most OScopes will allow you to look at multiple signals at once, with one overlaid on the other.
 Furthermore, most support X-Y mode, where the plot is actually the voltage of one input as the X axis and the voltage of another as the Y, moving a dot and it's trail around the screen.
 In fact, this is how the first computer monitors worked:

 ![Image result for asteroids game](/oscopeastroids.jpeg ':size=50%')